mgrith/mariagrith.com/content/home/about.md

 I am a Hilda Geiringer postdoctoral fellow in statistics and economics at the Humboldt University of Berlin.
 Prior to this appointment, I was a Warren Center postdoctoral fellow at the University of Pennsylvania.
 I received my Ph.D. in Economics in 2013 from the Humboldt University of Berlin.

-My research interests lie at the intersection of econometrics, statistics and finance.
-My work is concerned with finding general ways to study the identification, estimation and inference in high-dimensional dynamic models.
-It relies on nonparametric and semiparametric methods, and covers topics in functional data and time series analysis.
-My recent research focuses on graphical models for time series, including nonstationary, nonlinear and latent variable processes.
-Applications lie mostly in the field of finance, where I am particularly interested in equilibrium and arbitrage-free pricing models, and asset markets.
+My work is concerned with developing statistical methods to study dynamic high-dimensional data settings and relies on nonparametric and semiparametric approaches, as well as graphical models.
+The applications of the research lie mostly in the field of finance, where I am particularly interested in asset pricing and systemic risk.

+I am on the job market and will be available for interviews during the ASSA meeting in Chicago between 6-8 January 2017.
+These are my [curriculum vitae](Curriculum Vitae - Grith.pdf) and [research statement](Research Statement - Grith.pdf).